tech-drew/home-lab-mini-rack/docs/storage/nas-setup.md

-# NAS Setup Documentation
+# Storage Setup Documentation

 ## Overview

+This project utilizes two NAS storage enclosures, each serving a distinct purpose within the infrastructure.

+Primary Backup NAS
-This NAS is used primarily for backing up Proxmox virtual machines, containers, and related infrastructure.
-It runs **TrueNAS natively (bare metal)** and is designed for reliability, data integrity, and gradual expansion as storage needs grow.
+- The first NAS is dedicated to backing up Proxmox virtual machines, containers, and related infrastructure.
+It runs TrueNAS on bare metal and is designed to prioritize reliability, data integrity, and incremental expansion as storage requirements increase.

+High Availability NAS
+- The second NAS provides high-availability storage for Proxmox virtual machines, containers, and supporting infrastructure.
+It runs Proxmox on bare metal and is optimized specifically for high-availability workloads.

 ---